pykeen/pykeen/docs/source/tutorial/performance.rst

 and $(h, r, t**)$ not found in the train dataset.

-To obtain very fast filtering PyKEEN combines the technique presented above in :ref:`_entity_and_relation_ids` and :ref:`_tuple_broadcasting` together with the mechanism described below, which in our case has led up to 600,000 fold increase in speed for the filtered evaluation compared to the mechanisms used in previous versions.
+To obtain very fast filtering PyKEEN combines the technique presented above in :ref:`entity_and_relation_ids` and :ref:`tuple_broadcasting` together with the mechanism described below, which in our case has led up to 600,000 fold increase in speed for the filtered evaluation compared to the mechanisms used in previous versions.

 As a starting point, PyKEEN will always compute all possible scores also in the filtered setting.
-This is due to the fact that the number of positive triples in average is very low and thus, few results have to be removed as well as the fact that due to the technique presented in :ref:`_tuple_broadcasting` any additionally scored entity has a marginally low additional cost.
+This is due to the fact that the number of positive triples in average is very low and thus, few results have to be removed as well as the fact that due to the technique presented in :ref:`tuple_broadcasting` any additionally scored entity has a marginally low additional cost.
 Therefore, we start with the score vectors *score_t* for all possible triples $(h, r, t*)$ and *score_h* for all possible triples $(h*, r, t)$.

 Following, the sparse filters t' and h' are created, which state which of the entities would lead to triples found in the train dataset.
-To achieve this we will rely on the technique presented in :ref:`_entity_and_relation_ids`, i.e. all entity/relation IDs correspond to their exact position in the respective embedding tensor.
+To achieve this we will rely on the technique presented in :ref:`entity_and_relation_ids`, i.e. all entity/relation IDs correspond to their exact position in the respective embedding tensor.
 As an example we take the tuple $(h, r)$ from the test triple $(h, r, t)$ and are interested in all tail entities $t'$ that should be removed from $(h, r, t*)$ in order to obtain $(h, r, t**)$.
 This is achieved by performing the following steps:

-- Take r and compare it to the relations of all triples in the train dataset, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had the relation $r$
+1. Take $r$ and compare it to the relations of all triples in the train dataset, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had the relation $r$
-- Take h and compare it to the head entities of all triples in the train dataset, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had the head entity $h$
+2. Take $h$ and compare it to the head entities of all triples in the train dataset, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had the head entity $h$
-- Combine both boolean vectors, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had both the head entity h and the relation $r$
+3. Combine both boolean vectors, leading to a boolean vector of the size of number of triples contained in the train dataset, being true where any triple had both the head entity $h$ and the relation $r$
-- Convert the boolean vector to a non-zero index vector, stating at which indices the train dataset contains triples that contain both the head entity h and the relation $r$, having the size of the number of non-zero elements
+4. Convert the boolean vector to a non-zero index vector, stating at which indices the train dataset contains triples that contain both the head entity h and the relation $r$, having the size of the number of non-zero elements
-- The index vector is now applied on the tail entity column of the train dataset, returning all tail entity IDs $t'$ that combined with $h$ and $r$ lead to triples contained in the train dataset
+5. The index vector is now applied on the tail entity column of the train dataset, returning all tail entity IDs $t'$ that combined with $h$ and $r$ lead to triples contained in the train dataset
-- Finally, the $t'$ tail entity ID index vector is applied on the initially mentioned *score_t* vector for all possible triples $(h, r, t*)$ and all affected scores are set to ``float('nan')`` following the IEEE-754 specification, which makes these scores non-comparable, effectively leading to the score vector for all possible novel triples
+6. Finally, the $t'$ tail entity ID index vector is applied on the initially mentioned *score_t* vector for all possible triples $(h, r, t*)$ and all affected scores are set to ``float('nan')`` following the IEEE-754 specification, which makes these scores non-comparable, effectively leading to the score vector for all possible novel triples
    $(h, r, t**)$.

 In an analogue fashion $h'$ is obtained and filtered from $(h*, r, t)$ to obtain $(h**, r, t)$.